kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Programming in Python/Week 2/README.md

 >
 > Objectives
 >- Create a function for reading in a file.
->- Create a function for writing files.
+>- Create a function for writing files."